 In the above case, an extra 8 metres for every Count in the Measurement.

 Our Measurement Parts and Labour article explains this in more detail.
-Also, refer to our Industry Articles for examples of Formula uses for walls, roofing, electrical materials, painting, plastering and insulation as well as the Count FAQ's section.
+Also, refer to our Industry Articles for examples of use in construction, electrical, landscaping, painting, plastering / insulation, plumbing and roofing.

 Frequently Asked Questions